 It is predicted that the global population will be between 9 and 11 billion people by 2050.
-The global demand for meat will skyrocket from 60 billion animals in 2016 to 100 billion animals in 2050.
+The global demand for animal-based foods will skyrocket by at least 70%.
+Almost doubling from current levels.

 How can a system that already requires so many resources sustainably produce that much meat?